ajayvofficial0/ajayvofficial0/README.md

 ###

-<p align="left">✨ Creating bugs since definitely not from birth lol <br>📚 I'm currently immersing myself in the intricacies and expertise of JavaScript, HTML and CSS. 🌱<br>🎯 Goals: Do best with what i learn<br>🎲 One thing to know about me: I'm friendly and approachable.
+<p align="left">✨ Creating bugs since before I even knew what bugs were! <br>📚 I'm currently immersing myself in the intricacies and expertise of JavaScript, HTML and CSS. 🌱<br>🎯 Motto: Learn, adapt, conquer!" <br>🎲 One thing to know about me: I'm friendly and approachable.
 Don't hesitate to reach out 🤗
 </p>
 <p align="left">Let's connect and create something amazing together! ⚡
 </p>